Crunching miles on Indian roads and still alive to talk about it!

 What to Do If This Happens to You

 Send a documented complaint to authorities and the customer service of the fuel station.
-Use social media like Twitter or Facebook to lodge the complaint too as they are more likely to take faster action.
-In India, the action by police is unpredictable.
+Use social media like Twitter or Facebook to lodge the complaint, too, as they are more likely to take faster action.
+In India, the action by the police is unpredictable.
 A lot depends on how you 'scare' the attendants so they feel they are in big trouble.
 The other people in the station are usually in on this.
-The bystanders may not help, but fellow-riders and drivers may help you if they are convinced.
+The bystanders may not help, but fellow riders and drivers may help you if they are convinced.

 If you have dashcam footage, use this as a source of 'threat' against the employees.
 I have a dash-cam, but it's pointed to the front of the car.
 Even then, I could have used this if I had been duped.

 Has This Happened to You?

 Have you been scammed at a gas station?
 Did you suspect a scam in any of the gas stations?
 Tell us about it in the comments section.